 One such half-forgotten trail is the Katsuragi 28 Shuku Kyozuka that runs through the mountains separating Osaka, Wakayama and Nara Prefectures.
 This pilgrimage trail dates back to the 8th century and follows a line of 28 tiny shrines.
 It starts on the island of Tomogashima, off the coast of Wakayama and finishes at the Yamato River south of Shigisan.

-It is said to mark the very first route that a young En-no-Gyoja took through the mountains when he first started laying the foundations of Shugendo, the mystic, ascetic form of training practised in the mountains by Yamabushi.
+It is said to mark the very first route that a young En-no-Gyoja took through the mountains when he first started laying the foundations of Shugendo, the mystic, ascetic form of training practiced in the mountains by Yamabushi.
 As he explored this area, historically known as Katsuragi, he came across many places of power.
 At 28 of these places he is said to have buried a chapter of the Lotus Sutra and it is these places that form the basis for the pilgrimage.

 En-no-Gyoja was born in the middle of the 7th century near Mount Katsuragi in Nara Prefecture.
 He spent his youth exploring the Kongo and Ikoma mountain ranges and developed a great understanding of herbs.
 He founded numerous temples in the region, from small temples such as Kanshin-ji in the city of Kawachinagano to the massive Kinpusen-ji on the sacred mountain of Yoshino.

 While they tend to be overlooked by most hikers, they are still commonly visited by modern Yamabushi.
 This can be seen in the fresh, inscribed wooden tablets left at them.
 And despite it being virtually unknown outside of the Yamabushi world, "Katsuragi Shugen" has recently been awarded cultural heritage status.

 The Katsuragi 28 Shuku Kyozuka